TangWeb/slidizle/README.md

 // callback after the slider change from one media to another afterChange  				: null,

+// callback before the slider begin to load the slide beforeLoading 				: null,

+// callback during the loading progress onLoading 				: null,

+// callback after the slider has loaded the next slide (before the actual change) afterLoading 				: null,

 // callback when the slider change for the next slide onNext					: null,